dandavies23/smoothie-moves/README.md

 2. I want to easily orientate myself and get into the gameplay quickly.

-    -   User journey is only two levels deep: start screen / game / result
+    -   User journey is only two levels deep: start screen / game and result maintains the game grid (for speed and quick restart).

     -   Central play button is prominent and not hidden in any navigation convention